 News & Events

-- OMPL 1.6.0 has been released!
-This release includes new planners, multilevel planning, bug fixes, and more.
+- OMPL 2.0 has been released.
+This release includes ultrafast planners, new Python bindings and more.

 - The Evaluating Motion Planning Performance workshop was hosted at IROS 2022 in Kyoto, Japan.
 This workshop brought together interested professionals in academia and industry to discuss motion planner evaluation.
 Videos of talks are available.